Best Visa credit cards for 2020

 Best premium travel card

-With the Chase Sapphire Reserve you can earn 50,000 bonus points after you spend $4,000 in the first three months.
+With the Chase Sapphire Reserve you can earn 50,000 bonus points after you spend $4,000 in the first three months from account opening.

 This is the luxury version of the Sapphire Preferred.
 The Sapphire Reserve’s benefits include many of the same coverages as the Sapphire Preferred, but with better terms.
 For example, the trip delay coverage kicks in after only a six-hour delay, whereas the Sapphire Preferred’s trip delay coverage only applies to eligible delays of 12+ hours or that require an overnight stay — so with the Reserve, you’re more likely to get greater value out of the coverages.
 But for most, these are minimal improvements.
 The real value comes from the card’s other perks.